SDG 6 - Strategic Initiatives

 • The WesternWater Centre concentrates on the research leading to innovative solutions addressing all aspects related to clean water supply and water-environment issues, including the protection and management of water resources, resource recovery, and treatment technologies.
 Learn more about our Water Resources theme.

-RESTORE – Research for Subsurface Transport and Remediation conducts innovative research aimed at addressing the sustainable management of our water resources.
+• Research for Subsurface Transport and Remediation (RESTORE) conducts innovative research aimed at addressing the sustainable management of our water resources through the development of engineering technologies in addition to enhancing understanding of natural hydrogeologic systems.
+Current research projects include:

 Cooperation on Water Security